junghan0611/spacemacs/CONTRIBUTING.md

 use your `master` branch to modify Spacemacs, this branch is considered to be read-only.

-You may want to [read our beginner\'s guide for Pull Requests](https://github.com/syl20bnr/spacemacs/wiki/Beginner%27s-Guide-to-Contributing-a-Pull-Request-to-Spacemacs).
+You may want to [read our beginner's guide for Pull Requests](https://github.com/syl20bnr/spacemacs/wiki/Beginner%27s-Guide-to-Contributing-a-Pull-Request-to-Spacemacs).

 *PR = Pull Request*